shane-tomlinson/AFrame-JS/README.markdown

 [http://www.aframejs.com](http://www.aframejs.com)
 -----------------------

+AFrame is an MVC library that aims to provide a foundation for developing applications in Javascript using the same methodologies other languages have been using for years.
+This is NOT another DOM manipulation library.
-AFrame is being developed out of the frustration of not having a proper application framework at my disposal when I first started using Javascript to write web applications.
-There are plenty of DOM manipulation libraries (jQuery, Prototype, Dojo, YUI), some that provide hundreds of widgets (Dojo, YUI, Sencha Labs) and others that shield you from writing Javascript (Cappachino) but at the cost of massive libraries.
-There is a need for a light weight APPLICATION framework which provide a clean way to write in a traditional MVC style.
+There are plenty of DOM manipulation libraries (jQuery, MooTools, Prototype, Dojo, YUI), other libraries that provide hundreds of widgets (Dojo, YUI, Sencha Labs) and others that shield you from writing Javascript (Cappachino).
+But why?
+There is a need for a light weight APPLICATION library which provide a clean way to write apps in a traditional MVC style.
 Backbone and Knockout-JS are two similar options, and now AFrame addresses this need.

-AFrame right now depends on jQuery, in particular the Sizzle engine, this is used to work with displays.
-I am hoping to remove this dependency to keep things as flexible as possible.
+AFrame has no dependency on any DOM framework in particular, all DOM interaction is done through DOM adapters.
+Currently, there are adapters for jQuery, MooTools, and Prototype.
+Adapters for YUI, Ext, and possibly Dojo are planned as I get time.
+If there is an adapter that you need that is not written, code it up, make sure it passes the unit tests, and I will gladly accept submissions!

-To use AFrame without compilation, you can grab the current version in dist/aframe-current.js or dist/aframe-current.min.js
+To use AFrame without compilation, you can grab the current version in dist/aframe-current-XXX.js or dist/aframe-current-XXX.min.js where XXX is the adapter of your choice.

 Unit tests use the YUI Unit test library.
 These can be run by browsing to the tests directory and opening index.html

 ### To download and build the libraries and docs ###